mongodb/mongodb-kubernetes/docs/dev/dev-start-guide.md

 note, that you should switch to python virtual environment in most cases when you work with `make` dev utility
 * [Generate a github token](https://github.com/settings/tokens/new) with "repo" permissions and set `GITHUB_TOKEN` environment variable in `~/.bashrc`
-* Get the access to AWS account  "MMS Engineering Test" (268558157000)" - ask your colleagues to add the user account
+* Get the access to AWS account  "MMS Engineering Test" (268558157000)" - ask your colleagues to add the user account (and have them to send you your password), and then
+    * Create the credentials for your user and put them in ~/.aws/credentials under default section (be sure to move mms-scratch credentials out of default)
 * Add the following environment variable export to your `~/.bashrc`: `export KOPS_STATE_STORE=s3://kube-om-state-store`

 ### Development workflow